syednadeembe/project_sessions/README.md

+This is a Devops Project Road MAp, that takes a simple source code and implements most common Devops itterations to it.
-Find Details about the projec here : https://www.devopswithsyed.com
+Find Details about the project here : https://www.devopswithsyed.com and https://www.linkedin.com/feed/update/urn:li:activity:7122220432383967233/

 # [Session 0: Environment setup](https://github.com/syednadeembe/project_sessions/tree/main/session-0)
 **Project:** Requirement Details, what is that is needed from the team.
 We will draw the blue print of the iterations/Agile based development approach.